 Each song-sheet has a diagram of a keyboard with a blue ‘x’ over any key used in the tune.
 A ‘sleeping ladybug’ can be found on the starting note.
 To determine the order and length of pitches students will have to rely on their aural skills and imitation as needed.

-How I use it:
+How to use it:

 - Clap & sing the rhythm syllables – I favour “ta-ka-di-mi” rhythm syllables in my teaching.

-- Examine the Song-sheet: At this point students look at the diagram and identify which keys are used in a particular song (e.g. “a group of three”) and then find the corresponding keys on the piano.
+- Examine the song-sheet: At this point students look at the diagram and identify which keys are used in a particular song (e.g. “a group of three”) and then find the corresponding keys on the piano.
 Repeat the process for the sleeping ladybug key.